PacLII Home | Databases | WorldLII | Search | Feedback

 I have been referred to no authorities or principles on how one must assess damages for complete failure of a Contract of Employment before it even started.

 Perhaps where a contract has been terminated before its starts the damages could be the loss to the Plaintiff of the failure of the expectation.
-But he did not r from his his former employment until well after the contract was supposed to start so he had some foreknowledge of the problems.
+But he did not resign from his former employment until well after the contract was supposed to start so he had some foreknowledge of the problems.

-It has been submitted the defendant has played fast and lose with the Plaintiff biff but there was clearly some fault with the Plaintiff, he knew there were difficulties both with housing and with the Secretariat before he resigned.
+It has been submitted that the defendant has played fast and lose with the Plaintiff but there was clearly some fault with the Plaintiff, he knew there were difficulties both with housing and with the Secretariat before he resigned.

 A guide to how to assess damages in such a case can be found in the case Naguwean v The State [1992] PNGLR 367 where damages were considered in a similar situation where a Plaintiff had been offered employment but never commenced.
-In that case the judge agreed at page 373 that the better course is to look to the period in which The State may be bound and in this case there was also a probationary period and that was us the basis for the damages.
+In that case the judge agreed at page 373 that the better course is to look to the period in which The State may be bound and in this case there was also a probationary period and that was used as the basis for the damages.

-There is no salary figure in the Contract but a Public Service level whel which the Plaintiff asserts is K14,250 per year.
-For 3 months thild be K3,5 K3,562.50.
-I assess amages at K3,562.,562.50 and I will allow interest on this at 8% from 10 March 1992 being the date of the issue of the writ which assess at K805.80.
+There is no salary figure in the Contract but a Public Service level which the Plaintiff asserts is K14,250 per year.
+For 3 months this would be K3,562.50.
+I assess the damages at K3,562.50 and I will allow interest on this at 8% from 10 March 1992 being the date of the issue of the writ which assess at K805.80.

-I order Judgement for the Plaintiff ,368.30.
+I order Judgement for the Plaintiff at K4,368.30.

-Lawyer for for the Plaintiff: Kopunye Lawyers
+Lawyer for the Plaintiff: Kopunye Lawyers

 PacLII: Copyright Policy | Disclaimers | Privacy Policy | Feedback